-Finding a dermatology specialist is a tough job for anyone, especially for people looking for high-quality treatment for their psoriasis.
-“Where can I find a dermatologist in Chicago?” one MyPsoriasisTeam member asked.
+Finding a dermatology specialist is often challenging for MyPsoriasisTeam members.
+“Where can I find a dermatologist in Chicago?” one member asked.
 “I am currently waitlisted with my local dermatologist’s office.”

 In this article, we’ll discuss the challenges of finding a psoriasis specialist and tips from members who have found one in the past.

-A dermatologist can accurately diagnose your psoriasis and develop a treatment plan that is tailored to your specific needs.
-For example, a dermatologist may prescribe topical creams, light therapy, oral medications, or biologic drugs.
+A dermatologist can accurately diagnose your psoriasis and develop a treatment plan that is tailored to your needs.
+A dermatologist may prescribe topical creams, light therapy, oral medications, or biologic drugs.

 Here are some steps you can take to find a great (and affordable) psoriasis treatment provider.

 FAAD stands for “Fellow of the American Academy of Dermatology.”
-This credential indicates that the health care provider is a board-certified dermatologist.
+This credential indicates that the healthcare provider is a member of the American Academy of Dermatology and a board-certified dermatologist.
 You can search for doctors with an FAAD by location on the American Academy of Dermatology website.

-Dermatology appointments and treatments can be expensive, even unaffordable, without insurance coverage.
-Most insurance plans, public or private, should cover medically necessary skin procedures or treatment options.
-It is important to ensure that the doctor you find is covered by your insurance and how much you will have to pay in co-payments once you’re there.
+Dermatology appointments and treatments can be expensive without insurance coverage.
+Many insurance plans, public or private, cover medically necessary skin procedures or treatment options.

 “Do you have a local dermatologist or do you go to a major university dermatology department?” one MyPsoriasisTeam member asked.